hongooi73/LAMs/README.md

 - Total ~240% multiplier to jump distance, stacking with items like improved and advanced jump jets
 - +10 extra heatsinking
 - 2 extra evasion pips on movement, stacking with the level 5 Piloting ability
+- +3 hit defense bonus, _not_ stacking with a ++gyro (essentially the gyro is built-in)

-Because of streamlining and weight constraints, a LAM _cannot_ make use of the Elite Arsenal defensive items (Passive Defensive Matrix, Hybrid Defensive Package, Heavy Defensive Suite).
+Because of streamlining and weight constraints, a LAM cannot make use of Elite Arsenal defensive items (Passive Defensive Matrix, Hybrid Defensive Package, Heavy Defensive Suite).
 These represent add-on armour, sensor gear and other protective modifications that would interfere with its aerodynamics.
 However, an X-tier LAM gains an inherent +10% damage reduction from improved armour, and similarly an S-tier LAM gains +15% damage reduction.

 LAMs are thus extremely agile and evasive, but cannot take sustained punishment like regular mechs.